MauraSlavin/HouseholdFinances/README.md

 1. ID*
 2. BeginDate*: datetime - what date the fiscal year starts
 3. Category*: string - name of the category
-4. Jan: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+4. January: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-5. Feb: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+5. February: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-6. Mar: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+6. March: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-7. Apr: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+7. April: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
 8. May: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-9. Jun: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+9. June: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-10. Jul: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+10. July: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-11. Aug: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+11. August: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-12. Sep: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+12. September: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-13. Oct: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+13. October: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-14. Nov: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+14. November: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
-15. Dec: float (2 decimal places) - budget amount for this month in current fiscal year; default 0
+15. December: float (2 decimal places) - budget amount for this month in current fiscal year; default 0

 # Front end design